vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/2_Economic_Growth_Limits.md

 you to this "floor."

-15. One form of decoupled activity that some will bring up is virtual reality: you can travel the world (or solar system?) without resource- hogging transportation and other material costs.
+15. One form of decoupled activity that some will bring up is virtual reality: you can travel the world (or solar system?) without resourcehogging transportation and other material costs.
 Do you see this as a viable alternative that is likely to largely supplant physical travel?
 Why or why not?

 16. Are you sold on the argument that the physics-imposed limit to resource/energy growth demands an ultimate cessation of economic growth as well?
 If so, highlight the persuasive elements.
 If not, why not?